botlin/anabin_crawler/README.txt

-This crawler was developed to gather informations about degrees and the institutes, which offer them.
+This crawler is a prototype and was developed to gather informations about degrees offered by institutes in Iceland from Anabin.

 It requests Anabin and parses the response html.
 The Result will be written as CSV.
-The writing process needs some more work, because of non ASCII or non ISO 8859-1 charactes the CSV is breaking some cases.
+The writing process needs some more work, because of some charactes the CSV is breaking some cases and creates new columns and/or rows.

+To run the script you need Python installed.
+Run anabinCrawler.py via console to create the CSV file.